Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 What, then, was the purpose of Israel?
 Why did God choose them?
 How does what God did in the Old Testament impact the Jews of today?
 If they were God's special people then, are they still God's special people today?

 Let's put things into perspective for a moment.
 The earth has been around for about 6,000 years.
-It was about 2,000 years from the creation of the world until Abraham was born.
-During that time God made 3 universal covenants [i.e. made with all of mankind - see The Love Covenants].
-With Abraham God first limited his covenant scope.
+It was about 2,000 years from the world's creation until Abraham was born.
+During that time, God made three universal covenants [i.e. made with all of mankind - see The Love Covenants].
+With Abraham, God first limited his covenant scope.
 It was approximately 500 years later that Israel became a nation at Sinai.
-About 1600 years after that the Romans ended the nation of Israel in AD 70.
+About 1600 years after that, the Romans ended the nation of Israel in AD 70.
 It is safe to say that the majority of human history has been without the nation of Israel.
-Is the purpose of Israel really to be the center of history or were they simply given an important role in the plan for Someone else Who is the Center of all things?
+Is the purpose of Israel really to be the center of history, or were they only given an essential role in the plan for Someone else?
+Who is the Center of all things?

-Before we look at Israel’s purpose and why they were chosen, let's look at three things that did not influence God to choose Israel.
+Before we look at Israel’s purpose and why they were chosen, let's look at three things that did not influence God's choice of Israel.

 First, God did not select the nation of Israel because they were a great nation or civilization.
 The Egyptians, the Chinese, and others had great civilizations.
 The Hebrews were hardly noticeable.
 They were nomads who became slaves before God called them.